codeforkjeff/trello-cal-sync/README.md

 Put the name of the calendar in the `config.json` and set `auth_type` to "oauth"

-If you use this method of authorization, then the first time you run the script, it will open a browser window for Google authentication and to confirm permission to access your calendar.
+If you use this method, then the first time you run the script, it will open a browser window for Google authentication and to confirm permission to access your calendar.

 ### Setting up the Trello Parts: